“Mycotecture”, “the idea that mushroom tissue grows into structural forms through biological system engineering.” Philip Ross

-In the “Building On Mycelium” project Avans University of Applied Sciences, HZ University of Applied Sciences, University of Utrecht and the industrial partners will investigate how the locally available organic waste streams can be used to produce mycelium biocomposites with properties, which make them suitable for the building industry.
+In the “Building On Mycelium” project Avans University of Applied Sciences, HZ University of Applied Sciences, University of Utrecht and the industrial partners will investigate how the locally available organic waste streams used to produce mycelium biocomposites with properties, which make them suitable for the building industry.
 In this project the focus will be on studying the use of the biocomposite as raw materials for the manufacturing of furniture or interior panels (insulation or acoustic). https://www.nwo.nl/en

 At Isolco BV we are constantly looking for ways to further develop and improve our company and products.
 Now that topics such as circularity and sustainable building are becoming increasingly important, we as a company want to actively contribute ideas and are progressive in this area.
 We already offer Cradle to Cradle certified wood wool .

 January, 10th 2019 This is the idea behind the Indonesian start-up Mycotech, which makes the most of the incredible power of mycelia – the vegetative part of mushrooms consisting of a mass of branching, thread-like hyphae – to grow 30 x 30 cm building boards. … Mycotech works with a number of Indonesian farmers who supply more than three metric tons of waste per month.
-And someday, when the biomaterial reaches the end of its life, it can be composted too.
+And someday, when the biomaterial reaches the end of its life, compost it too.

 September 2019, For the second year, The Institute for Advanced Architecture of Catalonia (IAAC) and Swinburne School of Design continue to share their passion for architectural experimentation and sharing of ideas in the second IAAC Global Summer School workshop at Swinburne.
 Architecture students are being introduced to new digital structural optimisation workflow tools using proprietary apps and software programs such as Ameba, to visualise and test the performance of structural forms in 3D.